roundedrectangle/discordchat-py/README.md

 # discordchat-py

 Discontinued because I found discord.py-self.
-For logging in via email & password, just run JavaScript on logging in page.
+For logging in via email & password, just run JavaScript on the log in page.
+See: https://github.com/Discord-Oxygen/Discord-Console-hacks#obtain-your-token

 Not working yet